Blind and and Visually Impaired Information

 Recruitment and job details for the blind and visually impaired from Remploy, the UK’s leading disability specialist established in 1944 with 70 years plus of experience meeting the employment needs of a range of disabilities.

-Details of grants, holidays and events plus advice contact details.
+Details of grants, holidays and events plus advice and contact details for the Royal Blind specialist care homes in Scotland.

 Check out this site offering details of an informative encyclopaedia of sports and recreational activities for people with visual impairments available to purchase by paperback, hardcover or e-book.
 A must read publication.